Rating:

 Software

-Goldman Sachs and Marcus both have mobile apps and websites for investing and banking.
+Goldman Sachs and Marcus both have mobile apps and websites for account management.
+Marcus is now focused on banking products, while Goldman Sachs offers digital access for wealth-management and investment clients.
 The apps function on Android and Apple devices and provide user-friendly tools to manage accounts.
-The Goldman website is available in lots of languages, including English, Chinese, and Italian.
+The Goldman website is available in many languages, including English, Chinese, and Italian.
 It does have a great deal of educational material on it, including macroeconomic news.
-A discrete site for the company’s asset-management division includes lots of details on mutual funds from Goldman and even more information on market action.
+A separate site for the company’s asset-management division includes lots of details on mutual funds from Goldman and even more information on market action.

 Miscellaneous Services